 - Create valuable content that ranks on Google

-- Do link building to cement your site as an authority in your niche
+- Do link building to cement your website as an authority in your niche

-Luckily, we’ll show you how to get started with all of those in our free webinar, which you can sign-up for here.
+Luckily, we’ll show you the steps to get started in our free webinar, which you can sign-up for here.